Coherence for adjunctions in a $4$-category: Introduction

 \begin{remark}

 We restrict to strict $4$-categories as that is the setting where we can rigorously justify the use of our string diagram calculus.
-In upcoming work, we develop a notion of semistrict $4$-category based on these string diagrams and all proofs in this paper will then hold in that context.
+In upcoming work, we develop a notion of semistrict $4$-category based on these string diagrams and all results in this paper will then hold in that context, with the same proofs.

 \end{remark}